octobercms/docs/backend-relations.md

 1. Related record is displayed as a **form** preview.
 1. Clicking toolbar Create button will display a create **form**.
 1. Clicking toolbar Update button will display an update **form**.
+1. Clicking toolbar Link to button will display a selection **list**.
+1. Clicking toolbar Unlink button will orphan the relationship.
 1. Clicking toolbar Delete button will destroy the record.

 For example, if a *Person* has one *Phone* the relation manager will display form with the fields defined in **form** for the Phone.
-When clicking the Create button, a popup is displayed with the fields now editable.
-If the Person already has a Phone only the Update and Delete buttons are shown.
+When clicking the Update button, a popup is displayed with the fields now editable.
+If the Person already has a Phone the fields are update, otherwise a new Phone is created for them.

     # ===================================
     #  Relation Behavior Config